 Furtman, an OWAA member since 1985, is also known for his commitment to conservation.
-In 2000, he received the Jade of Chiefs Award for his work in the Boundary Waters Canoe Area Wilderness in northeast Minnesota.
+In 2000, he received the Circle of Chiefs Award for his work in the Boundary Waters Canoe Area Wilderness in northeast Minnesota.

-“Mike is a real crusader on conservation,” said Joel Vance, a fellow writer and past Jade of Chiefs recipient.
+“Mike is a real crusader on conservation,” said Joel Vance, a fellow writer and past Circle of Chiefs recipient.
 “He’s worked awfully hard to protect the Boundary Waters … That’s probably his number one fight.”